insightsengineering/rbmi/README.md

 - `analyse()` - Analyses multiple datasets
 - `pool()` - Pools multiple results into a single statistic

-Full details include a walkthrough can be found in the quickstart vignette:
+Full details including a walkthrough can be found in the quickstart vignette:

 ```
 vignette(topic= "quickstart", package = "rbmi")